 The results of all MS/MSDs must be evaluated using the same acceptance criteria used for the DoD/DOE Appendix C LCS limits or project limits, if specified.
-If the specific analyte(s) are not available in the DoD/DOE QSM Appendix C tables, the laboratory shall use their LCS in-house limits as a means of evaluating MS/MSDs.
+If the specific analyte(s) are not available in the QSM Appendix C tables, the laboratory shall use their LCS in-house limits as a means of evaluating MS/MSDs.

-The following shall be implemented in lieu of TNI section 1.7.3.3.1 b):
+The following shall be implemented in lieu of TNI 1.7.3.3.1 b):

 b) Each preparation batch of samples must contain an associated MS and MSD (or matrix duplicate (MD)) using the same matrix collected for the specific project.
 The requirements for MS/MSD are not applicable to all methods (e.g., certain radiochemical samples, air-testing samples, classic chemistry, and industrial hygiene samples).
-If adequate sample material is not available, then the lack of MS/MSDs (or MD) shall be noted in the Case Narrative, and a LCS Duplicate (LCSD) shall be used to determine precision.
+If adequate sample material is not available, then the lack of MS/MSDs shall be noted in the case narrative, or a LCS Duplicate (LCSD) may be used to determine precision.
 Additional MS/MSDs may be required on a project-specific basis.

-The following shall be implemented in lieu of TNI section 1.7.3.3.1 c):
+The following shall be implemented in lieu of TNI 1.7.3.3.1 c):